sokinpui/itf/README.md

 It can create new files, modify existing ones using code blocks, or apply changes from diff blocks.

-Use neovimUnder the hood to handle file operations, make sure your existing Neovim have undodir setup.

 ## Features

 - **Clipboard & Pipe Integration**: Reads content directly from your clipboard or standard input.